YiyanYang0728/PHILM/README.md

 ### 6. Latent Representation Extraction (Optional)

 PHILM can extract sample-level latent representations from a trained model.
-These representations can be used for downstream analyses such as sample classification, clustering, and visualization.
+These representations can be used for downstream analyses such as sample classification and clustering.

 ```bash
 # Determine the output dimension